-Emotional eating is eating for comfort, out of boredom, or in response to other emotions rather than eating for nutrition or because you are hungry.
+Emotional eating is eating for comfort, out of boredom, or in response to your emotions rather than eating for nutrition or because you are hungry.
 Children, teens, and adults may engage in emotional eating at one time or another.

 Even positive emotions, such as happiness, sometimes can result in emotional eating.